-Currently, many travelers visit Mt.
-Everest from Lhasa.
-If you just want to have a glimpse, you can join Everest Base Camp tours and drive to Everest Base Camp from Lhasa.
-If you are planning to climb this awe-inspiring mountain, you must begin your preparations as soon as possible.
+If you are planning to climb this awe-inspiring mountain and have 8000-meter peaks climbing experience before, you must begin your preparations as soon as possible.
 First of all, you need to apply and get permission from the Tibet Mountaineering Management Center.
-Then you need to pay via Tibet Mountaineering association for joining the expedition.
-The cost would be USD60,000 in total.
-For more documents and details, you can check our article Everest Expeditions.
+Then you need to pay via the Tibet Mountaineering association for joining the expedition.
+The cost would be about USD60,000 in total.
+For more documents and details, you can check Everest Expeditions.

 Going to Everest is a huge feat for anyone.
-Even if you are not used to high altitudes, we would recommend that you brave it once in your life.
-It doesn't matter if you are going by car, a bike or on foot.
+Even if you are not used to high altitudes and mountaineering, we would recommend that you visit Everest Base Camp once in your life.
+It doesn't matter if you are going by car, bike or on foot.
 As soon as you reach the foot of the peak, you will realize that it’s all worth it.
-This can be your memorable journey, one that will be the highlight of every story you ever tell about you.

 Lhasa - Gyantse - Shigatse - Tingri - Rongbuk - Everest Base Camp - Shigatse - Lhasa

 An awe-inspiring experience and a must for biking enthusiasts.
 The stunning landscape is worth your effort.